 Building fences is tough.
 Between handling heavy posts and awkward panels, just shuffling the materials around your yard can be exhausting.
 And when it comes to digging the post holes, the amount of hard work involved often surprises first-time fence builders.

-- BEST OVERALL: XtremepowerUS 1200W 1.6HP Electric Post Hole Digger
+- BEST VALUE: XtremepowerUS 1200W 1.6HP Electric Post Hole Digger

 - BEST GAS: DC HOUSE 52cc 2.4HP Gas Powered Post Hole Digger

 Types of Post Hole Diggers